All Episodes

 Why has that not been reported previously?

-And how do you think that's the one?
+And how do you know that?

-Well, no, there was a previous report that Fox had on the Clinton Foundation, and that was specifically related to this issue of public corruption.
+Well, there was a previous report that Fox had on the Clinton Foundation, and that was specifically related to this issue of public corruption.

-Because that, from what I understood at that story at the time, that we were told at one point that the FBI investigation into the email server scandal was almost complete, that the FBI, we were told, there are reports, that they were able to recover most, if not all, of the thirty thousand plus deleted emails, and that the investigation had then moved on to the Clinton Foundation, potential quid pro quos that were involved with that.
+Right, but it sounds to me like this is going beyond that because that, from what I understood at that story at the time, that we were told at one point that the FBI investigation into the email server scandal was almost complete, that the FBI, we were told, there were reports, that they were able to recover most, if not all, of the 30,000-plus deleted emails, and that the investigation had then moved on to the Clinton Foundation, potential quid pro quos that were involved with that.

-Uh yes, that's right.
+Yes, that's right.

-I got a roll, but Peter Schweitzer, now I know you debuted this at Cannes and the Cannes Film Festival, but it will debut uh I guess the week of the DNC or the week before the DNC uh and we appreciate you being with us.
+I got a role, but Peter Schweitzer, now I know you debuted this at Cannes and the Cannes Film Festival, but it will debut, I guess, the week of the DNC or the week before the DNC.

 Thank you.